 For more information on selling tobacco to minors, see the sale of tobacco to minors page.

-A person must not sell a tobacco product by retail if the order for the tobacco product was placed by mail, telephone, facsimile transmission or internet or other electronic communication.
+A person must not sell a tobacco product by retail if the order for the tobacco product was placed by mail, telephone, fax, internet or other electronic communication.

-Businesses outside of South Australia that are carrying on a business of selling tobacco products by retail in South Australia are required to comply with South Australian legislative requirements.
+Businesses outside of South Australia that are selling tobacco products by retail in South Australia must comply with South Australian laws.

 The ban does not prevent retailers from ordering stock from wholesalers by any indirect manner.